Heinrich Hoffmann (pilot): World War II

+Operation Barbarossa

-Hoffmann's most successful period as a fighter pilot began in July 1941 during Operation Barbarossa, the invasion of the Soviet Union.
-He claimed his second aerial victory on 23 June, the second day of the invasion, when he shot down a Tupolev SB bomber.
+On 15 June, IV.
+Gruppe of JG 51 began transferring east and was located at an airfield named Krzewicze, located approximately 70 km west of Brest-Litovsk.
+On 22 June, German forces launched Operation Barbarossa, the German invasion of the Soviet Union.
+JG 51 was subordinated to II.
+Fliegerkorps (2nd Air Corps), which as part of Luftflotte 2 (Air Fleet 2).
+JG 51 area of operation during Operation Barbarossa was over the right flank of Army Group Center in the combat area of the 2nd Panzer Group as well as the 4th Army.
+Hoffmann claimed his second aerial victory on 23 June, the second day of the invasion, when he shot down a Tupolev SB bomber.
 After his 12th victory, he was awarded the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse) on 10 July 1941 followed by the Iron Cross 1st Class (Eisernes Kreuz 1.
 Klasse) on 28 July.
 He claimed 20 aerial victories during July and 25 in August.
 He often flew as wingman to Heinrich Bär, contributing to Bär's record of 220 claimed kills, pilot slang for the destruction of an enemy aircraft.
 On 22 July 1941 Hoffmann claimed his 23rd aerial victory of the war over an Ilyushin Il-2.
 The Il-2 Shturmovik was a heavily armoured ground attack aircraft which was very difficult to shoot down.
 Hoffmann became an expert by aiming for the Il-2's non-retractable oil cooler.
 These kills are listed as "R-3s" on his personal victory list.